William Percival Crozier

 Crozier was made a member of the Manchester Guardian's board and was appointed editor in April 1932 after the death of Edward Taylor Scott.
 Crozier's appointment was in part intended to guarantee editorial continuity, and he maintained a close control over the paper, frequently contributing leading articles and editorials.
 Foreign news had always been Crozier's chief interest and his editorship coincided with the establishment of the National Socialist regime in Germany and the Second World War.
-Working closely with his friend and sometime German correspondent, F. A. Voigt, Crozier "considered it no less than his duty personally and persistently to expose the Nazis" (Morris) and he pursued this policy with a crusading zeal until the very end.
+Working closely with his friend and sometime German correspondent, F. A. Voigt, Crozier "considered it no less than his duty personally and persistently to expose the Nazis" (Morris) and pursued this policy with a crusading zeal until the very end.
 In the late 1930s his health became increasingly frail and he suffered from a perforated ulcer in 1936.
 In June 1936 he was elected to serve on the Liberal Party Council.
 In 1943 he was diagnosed with the heart condition which proved ultimately to be fatal.

 Crozier died at his Manchester home on 16 April 1944, aged 64, just two months before his son Major S.F.
 Crozier was part of the Military Police operations overseeing logistics landings using the Mulberry Harbours at Gold Beach (Arromanche) after D-Day.
 He was 'mentioned in dispatches' for this work and later awarded the MBE.